ayusharora7/Abstractive-Text-Summarization/README.md

 The above command would train the whole data on the transformer architecture and will consume a lot of processing and time.This command will give a pretrained file which is our transformer model and from now we will use this file as our model for the purpose of evaluation.

 ## Step 3: Summarize
-The command for checking the working of the model we run the following command
+The command to generate the summary from model we run the following command

     'python translate.py -model transformer_model_epochX_PPL.pt -src data/src-test.txt -o output_pred.txt -beam_size 10 -share_vocab'